What type of content do you primarily create?

 While getting sponsored on YouTube can be a great way to monetize your podcast, finding sponsorships takes a lot of work, a lot of audience, and can be overwhelming.
 Here are some more ways you can make money on YouTube with your podcast:

-How to create a video podcast on YouTube
+How to start a podcast on YouTube in 5 steps

 No matter where you share it, producing a podcast takes planning and preparation.
 Even if you're a beginner or an existing podcaster looking to expand your reach, this section will guide you through the key steps to create a podcast on YouTube.